ERES2014/ERES2014.github.io/_posts/2015-05-29-session-5-formation.md

 ---

-*Planet Formation in Binary Systems - how Solid is the 1 km Barrier?* (Kedron Silsbee)
+***Planet Formation in Binary Systems - how Solid is the 1 km Barrier?* (Kedron Silsbee, Princeton)**

+There are two types of binary gemoetries: S-type (circumprimary) and P-type (circumbinary).
+Binary planet formation is difficult.
+Planetesimal eccentricity gets excited to high levels and leads to high collision velocities (~1km/s).
+This problem isn't as bad when the binary and planetary semi-makor axes are very different.
+Maybe planet migration helps?
+They want to know where the planet disks form in the binary.

+Stellar binaries can induce secular perturbations in a non-Keplerian potential and an eccentric disk can arise.
+Disk gravity dominates eccentricity excitation and precession of the free eccentricity throughout much of the disk.
+Small planetesimals get aligned with the disk.
+Large planetesimals end up on orbits dictated by the gravity of the disk.

+A secular resonance (same time averaged precession rate between two objects) due to the combination of disk gravity and binary gravity at a few AU makes planetesimal coagulation very difficult at those separatons.
+In situ planet formation in Kepler-16 like systems is difficult even under the most favorable disk assumptions without invoking several km.sized initial planetesimals.

 ---
-*Effects of Disk Photoevaporation on Planet Migration* (Alexander W. Wise)
+***Effects of Disk Photoevaporation on Planet Migration* (Alexander W. Wise, University of Delaware)**

 ---
 *Vortices in Dead Zones of Protoplanetary Disks* (Ryan Miranda)